Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Political SubdivisionsSettlements & Settlers.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical year for this entry is 1777.

 Location.
 30° 58.063′ N, 81° 43.406′ W. Marker is in Woodbine, Georgia, in Camden County.
-Marker is at the intersection of Bedell Avenue (Georgia Hwy 25) (U.S. 17) and East 4th Street, on the right when traveling north on Bedell Avenue (Georgia Hwy 25).
+It is at the intersection of Bedell Avenue (Georgia Hwy 25) (U.S. 17) and East 4th Street, on the right when traveling north on Bedell Avenue (Georgia Hwy 25).
 Marker is located at the southeast corner of the intersection.
 Touch for map.
 Marker is at or near this postal address: 405 Bedell Avenue, Woodbine GA 31569, United States of America.
 Touch for directions.

 Camden County Marker image.
 Click for full size.

-Photographed By Cosmos Mariner, March 11, 2021
+Photographed by Cosmos Mariner, March 11, 2021

 2. Camden County Marker